demiaochen/9417-Rambling-TracHack/README.md

 # 9417-Rambling-TracHack
 COMP9417 TracHack Project by team The Rambling

+## js_eplot.ipynb, data_analysis1.ipynb and data_analysis2.ipynb

+The 3 notebooks are used to analyse data and generate graphs. js_eplot.ipynb generates json files needed to plot

 ## preprocessing.ipynb
 This notebook is used to generate preprocessed csv files for preprocessed data.